satyajitpatil/expense_manager/README.md

 # expense_manager(JavaFX desktop application)-(learning project)

-a simple app to store and view your expenses this app stores data locally (not added the feature of storing the data in remote db)
+A simple app to store and view your expenses.
+This app stores data locally (not added the feature of storing the data in remote db).